-- 1. To formulate an investment policy framework, covering investment and other business activities of life insurance companies as stipulated in notification of the Insurance Commission, and submit it to the Board of Directors for approval. - 2.
-To consider and ensure that the Company's investment plans are in alignment with the investment policy and risk management policy framework. - 3.
-To monitor and ensure that investments, other related business activities and investment fund management conform to the investment policy, risk management policy, all rules and procedures for investment and all relevant legal provisions. - 4.
-To monitor corporate governance issues ensuring transparency and the prevention of conflict of interest associated with investment transactions and other related business activities of the Company. - 5.
-To monitor work systems, personnel and data used for the Company's investments and ensure that they are appropriate for investment management functions. - 6.
-To report results of investment activities and other related business activities to the Board of Directors on a regular basis. - 7.
-To perform any other duties as assigned by the Board of Directors with the consent of the Audit Committee.
+1. To consider the investment policy framework and other business investment for approval from the Board of Directors.

+- 2. To approve the Company's investment plan to be in line with the investment policy framework and risk management policy. - 3.
+To supervise the investment of the Company to comply with the investment policy framework, other business investment, risk management policy, investment methodology and the relevant legal requirements. - 4.
+To regulate the Company's investment transaction to be transparent and prevent the conflict of interest. - 5.
+To supervise and ensure the system, staff and the information used for the investment be sufficient. - 6.
+To report regularly the investment performance to Board of Directors. - 7.
+To perform any other duties as assigned by the Board of Directors.